nginxinc/nginx-basics-workshops/labs/lab2/readme.md

    nginx -s reload
    ```

-1. Test access to your new website, using curl to localhost (Port forwarding is enabled within Docker):
+1. Test access to your new website, using terminal, curl to localhost:

     ```bash
      # Run curl from outside of container